Skip to main content

 Set byAI, automaticallyYou, manually

-Based onActivity patterns across meetings, emails, requests, and moreYour judgment and direct knowledge of the account
+Based onActivity patterns across all account dataYour judgment and direct knowledge

-UpdatesDynamically, as account data changesWhen you choose to update it
+UpdatesDynamically as data changesWhen you choose to update it

-Best forCatching trends you might not have noticed; getting a second opinionFlagging context the data doesn’t capture — a difficult conversation, a contact change, a gut feeling
+Best forCatching trends you might not notice; getting a second opinionFlagging context the data can’t capture — a difficult conversation, a contact leaving, a gut feeling

 When to rely on AI Pulse

-• You haven’t checked in on an account recently — it gives you a fast read on current health without digging through the timeline.
+• You haven’t checked in on an account recently — get a fast read without digging through the timeline

-• The health score looks fine but something feels off — AI Pulse may surface patterns in email tone or engagement frequency that explain the disconnect.
+• The score looks fine but something feels off — AI Pulse may surface patterns in engagement frequency or email volume that explain the disconnect

-• You’re taking over an account — it provides a quick narrative summary without needing to read every note and meeting recap.
+• You’re taking over an account — get a quick narrative without reading every note and meeting recap

 When to set your own CSM Pulse